InterDigitalInc/CompressAI/docs/source/zoo.rst

 <http://toflow.csail.mit.edu/>`_ dataset [xue2019video]_.

 Models were trained with a batch size of 16 or 32, and an initial learning rate of 1e-4 for approximately 1-2M steps.
-The learning rate is then divided by 2 when the evaluation loss reaches a plateau (we use a patience of 20 epochs).
+The learning rate of the main optimizer is then divided by 2 when the evaluation loss reaches a plateau (we use a patience of 20 epochs).
+This can be implemented by using PyTorch `ReduceLROnPlateau <https://pytorch.org/docs/stable/optim.html?highlight=reducelronplateau#torch.optim.lr_scheduler.ReduceLROnPlateau>`_ learning rate scheduler.

 Training usually take between one or two weeks to reach state-of-the-art performances, depending on the model, the number of channels and the GPU